-5. This annex provides guidance for use by competent authorities of both importing and exporting countries to ensure an effective, efficient and consistent approach for paperless exchange of official certificates by applying an electronic certification mechanism based on international standards and recommendations18.
+5. This annex provides guidance for use by competent authorities of both importing and exporting countries to ensure an effective, efficient and consistent approach for paperless exchange of official certificates by applying an electronic certification mechanism based on international standards and recommendations, like UN/CEFACT SPS standardized language, structure and exchange protocols and the Base Information Package for electronic Licenses, Permits, Certificates and Other kinds of the World Customs Organisation Data Model.
+(WCO DM).